mike99mac/minimy-mike99mac/README.md

 ## Install and configure Linux

-To configure Ubuntu Desktop, perform the following sections.
+To install and configure Ubuntu Desktop Linux, perform the following sections.

+- Boot the RasPi
+- Initial Ubuntu Desktop configuration
+- Install the SSH server
+- Start a terminal or SSH session
+- Update and upgrade your system

 ### Boot the RasPi